Dates & Prices |

 BOOK NOW |

-Price Includes: All meals, accommodation with private facilities, ground transport, services of guides, tourist taxes $100 per day, holiday report
+Price Includes: All meals, accommodation with private facilities, ground transport, services of guides, tourist taxes $100 per day

 Not Included: Flights, travel insurance, drinks & any other personal items